 Deadlines for filing motions in limine and Daubert motions, with their respective supporting briefs and proposed orders, will be set in the post-discovery or pretrial scheduling orders.
-The Court will rule on these motions prior to trial, when feasible.
+Prior to filing any motion, the moving party must meet and confer with the non-moving party in a good-faith effort to resolve the dispute, and if the dispute is not resolved, file a certificate of conferral in compliance with Local Civil Rule 16.1.C.4.